 Do couple's pick wedding rings together?

 Yes, many do.
 One modern option for wedding rings is to have both partners shop for rings together before the proposal.
-For many couple's, a formal proposal and traditional wedding timeline don’t fit with their personalities.
-For couples who have already discussed their upcoming engagement, shopping together for rings is a smart choice.
+For many couples, a formal proposal and traditional wedding timeline don’t fit with their personalities.
+For those who have already discussed their upcoming engagement, shopping together for rings is a smart choice.
 The exact rings can still be a surprise, as can the timing and details of the proposal.
 This allows each partner to fully choose their rings or to let the other person know what style of ring they prefer so that their ring will be something they truly love and enjoy wearing for many years to come.

 Who buys couple's wedding rings?